CCBR/CARLISLE/docs/user-guide/preparing-files.md

 ### peaktype: "macs2_narrow, macs2_broad, seacr_norm_stringent, seacr_norm_relaxed, seacr_non_stringent, seacr_non_relaxed, gopeaks_narrow, gopeaks_broad"
 ```

-##### 2.1.3.1.3.1 Macs2 additional option
+##### Macs2 additional option

 MACS2 can be run with or without the control. adding a control will increase peak specificity
 Selecting "Y" for the `macs2_control` will run the paired control sample provided in the sample manifest

-##### 2.1.3.1.4 Quality Tresholds
+##### Quality Tresholds

-Thresholds for quality can be controled through the `quality_tresholds` parameter.
+Thresholds for quality can be controlled through the `quality_thresholds` parameter.
 This must be a list of comma separated values. minimum of numeric value required.

 - default MACS2 qvalue is 0.05 https://manpages.ubuntu.com/manpages/xenial/man1/macs2_callpeak.1.html
 - default GOPEAKS pvalue is 0.05 https://github.com/maxsonBraunLab/gopeaks/blob/main/README.md